arXiv/arxiv-docs/site/pages/help/moderation.md

     refereeable quality, and there is a practical limit to the rate at which appropriate, independent submissions can be produced by any one person.
-Moderators may request that a particular author limit his or her submission rate if this author has a history of many submissions to inappropriate areas or of doubtful refereeability.
+Moderators may request that a particular author limit their submission rate if this author has a history of many submissions to inappropriate areas or of doubtful refereeability.

 Can I appeal a moderation decision?